undavide/fs/Frequency Separation 2021.md

 ### 7.1 Gaussian pyramid

 Let's start with the familiar Gaussian kernel.
 If you recall, with the DoG we've targeted very specific frequency ranges, eg. from 40px to 20px.
-It's possible to build a _pyramid_ (i.e. a multi-frequency decomposition) splitting the image into more than two layers, say for instance four.
-These four layers will describe and represent the original image as a sum of four frequency ranges: from "infinity" to 40; from 40 to 15; from 15 to 5; from 5 to zero.
+It's possible to build a _pyramid_ (i.e. a multi-frequency decomposition) splitting the image into more than two layers, e.g. four.
+These four layers will describe and represent the original image as a sum of four frequency ranges: from "infinity" to 40px; from 40px to 15px; from 15px to 5px; from 5px to zero.

 The math is quite straightforward.
 Let's call O the Original picture as usual, GB(n) the GB ﬁlter applied with radius n.
 We need four layers:

+O
 GB(5)
 GB(15)
 GB(40)
-O

 Let's define differences Dn as follows: